WebReflection/hyperHTML/README.md

 ### ... wait, WAT?
 [ES6 Template literals](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals) come with a special feature that is not commonly used: prefixed transformers.

-Using such feature to map a template string to a generic DOM node, makes it possible to automatically target and update only the differences between to template invokes and with **no `innerHTML` involved**.
+Using such feature to map a template string to a generic DOM node, makes it possible to automatically target and update only the differences between two template invokes and with **no `innerHTML` involved**.

 Following [an example](https://webreflection.github.io/hyperHTML/test/article.html):
 ```js